EconomyLens.com

 Related

-Warming relations between Caracas and Washington followed the severing of relations after Maduro’s widely disputed claim to reelection in 2019.
-The US embassy has been mostly deserted since then.
+Caracas and Washington severed relations after Maduro’s first widely disputed claim to reelection in 2019.
 Within days of Maduro’s January 3 capture in Caracas, US diplomats travelled to the Venezuelan capital to discuss reopening the embassy.
-Dogu will work from Bogota in neighboring Colombia until the mission is operational.
-Trump has boasted that he is working “really well” with Rodriguez, who was vice president in Maduro’s rabidly anti-US government.
-On Wednesday, a senior US official said Rodriguez would soon visit the United States, despite still being under US sanctions.
+Trump has boasted that he is working “really well” with Rodriguez, who was vice president and petroleum minister — a position she still holds — in Maduro’s fiercely anti-US government.
+On Wednesday, a senior US official said Rodriguez would soon visit the United States, despite still being under Washington sanctions.
+Maduro was toppled after a monthslong US pressure campaign and flown to New York with his wife to face trial on drug trafficking charges.

+To win the support of both Venezuelans and Washington, Delcy Rodriguez needs to quickly show improvements in the economy and signal an end to a decade of worsening repression under Maduro.
 In the past two weeks, her government has slowly freed dozens of political prisoners from the hundreds behind bars.
 On Thursday, authorities released the son-in-law of opposition figure Edmundo Gonzalez Urrutia, who was serving a 30-year sentence on terrorism charges.
-Gonzalez Urrutia, in exile in Spain, is widely considered the rightful winner of Venezuela’s 2024 presidential election, which Maduro professed to win.
-His son-in-law, Rafael Tudares, was arrested by masked men in January 2025 while on his way to school with his two children.
+Gonzalez Urrutia, in exile in Spain, is widely considered the rightful winner of Venezuela’s 2024 election.
+His son-in-law Rafael Tudares was arrested by masked men in January 2025 while heading to school with his two children.

 Since Maduro’s ouster, Trump has ramped up pressure on another Latin American arch-foe, communist Cuba, a longtime Venezuela ally.
 Trump has vowed to cut off all oil supplies to Cuba, which has relied for years on heavily-subsidized Venezuelan oil and cash to remain afloat.
 Cuban President Miguel Diaz-Canel said Thursday he spoke by telephone with Rodriguez to express his “support and solidarity.”